ntutic/json_scrapy/docs/topics/settings.rst

     The ``settings`` attribute is set in the base Spider class after the spider is initialized.
-If you want to use the settings before the initialization (e.g., in your spider's ``__init__()`` method), you'll need to override the :meth:`~scrapy.Spider.from_crawler` method.
+If you want to use the settings before the initialization (e.g., in your spider's ``__init__()`` method), you'll need to override the :meth:`~jscrapy.Spider.from_crawler` method.

-Settings can be accessed through the :attr:`scrapy.crawler.Crawler.settings` attribute of the Crawler that is passed to ``from_crawler`` method in extensions, middlewares and item pipelines::
+Settings can be accessed through the :attr:`jscrapy.crawler.Crawler.settings` attribute of the Crawler that is passed to ``from_crawler`` method in extensions, middlewares and item pipelines::